How to find pen pals in later life

 Whichever type of pen pal you want, there are plenty of people out there who would be happy to begin having a conversation with you!

-How to get a pen pal online
+How to find a pen pal online

 Nowadays, it’s easier to find a pen pal than ever before.
 The internet is the easiest way to search for the type of pen pal that suits you.